 CURes is thrilled to be working with the Annenberg PetSpace in Playa Vista, CA on multiple formal and informal education projects.
 The formal education component encompasses a series of lessons in Module 9 of the CURes Urban EcoLab curriculum program, involving the study of the human-animal intersect.
 Lessons in this Module are being created in collaboration with Los Angeles area high school teachers, who then pilot the lessons with their students.
 The informal education materials encompass learning materials for school tours and young visitors to the Annenberg PetSpace, to help them learn more about the science behind the human-animal bond.

 CURes' faculty and staff continue to expand an ongoing hummingbird education research component, through investigations involving feeder resource depletion rates, feeder visitation rates, species identification, and monitoring of hummingbird nests.
 Funded by a local grant from The Gottlieb Foundation (Beverly Hills, CA), the aim is to create education resources that can be utilized as supplemental science education in K-12 schools.
-This education component is unique and innovative, including internet protocol (IP) camera technology installed at five unique sites around the globe, from which teachers can utilize hummingbird feeders as a research tool in their classrooms.
+This education component is unique and innovative, including internet protocol (IP) camera technology installed at four unique sites around the globe, from which teachers can utilize hummingbird feeders as a research tool in their classrooms.

 Migratory Birds - Special Focus on the Pine Siskin (Watts Lab at the University of Washington)